CyberFlameGO/svnpython/Doc/library/email.header.rst

    .. method:: __unicode__()

-      A helper for the built-in :func:`unicode` function.
+      A helper for :class:`str`'s :func:`encode` method.
 Returns the header as a Unicode string.

    .. method:: __eq__(other)